junovhs/neti/past-present-future.md

 2. Where Are We Now?

-Status: OPERATIONAL / STABLE.
+Status: OPERATIONAL / HARDENING.

 The Binary:
 - `slopchop check`: Scans workspace (uses stage if present).
 - `slopchop apply`: Writes to stage.
 - `slopchop apply --promote`: Writes to workspace.

-The Verification:
+The Security:
-- Run `./verify_pivot.sh` to see the proof of the new architecture in action.
+- **Parser Hardened**: `src/apply/parser.rs` now strictly validates block types and rejects file paths that mimic protocol keywords (`MANIFEST`, `PLAN`, etc.) to prevent injection attacks.

 3. Where Are We Going?
 (Phase 2: Hardening)

 Per `slopchop_pivot_brief.md`, the next major objectives are:

-A) Parser Hardening
+A) Parser Hardening [COMPLETED]
-Ensure the extraction logic cannot be tricked into writing to files named "MANIFEST" or "PLAN" or other metadata blocks.
-We need strict block typing.
+- Strict Block Validation: Implemented in `parser.rs`.

-B) PATCH Blocks (The "Scalpel")
+- Reserved Name Protection: Implemented (Files cannot be named "MANIFEST", "PLAN", etc.).

-Currently, we only support full-file replacement (`FILE`).
+B) PATCH Blocks (The "Scalpel") [CURRENT OBJECTIVE] Currently, we only support full-file replacement (`FILE`).
 We need to implement `PATCH` blocks for surgical edits:
 - `XSC7XSC PATCH XSC7XSC path/to/file.rs`